Near-One/near-plugins/examples/ownable-examples/README.md

 # Example of using Ownable plugin

-Basic access control mechanism that allows only an authorized account id to call certain methods.
-Note this account id can belong either to a regular user, or it could be a contract (a DAO for example).
+A basic access control mechanism that allows only an authorized account ID to call certain methods.
+Note, this account ID can belong either to a regular user, or it could be a contract (a DAO for example).

 ```Rust
 use near_plugins::Ownable;